- CASA DEL RÍO

-THIRLWALL is a design practice with more close to 20 years of experience in residential, commercial, hospitality, and retail design.
+THIRLWALL is a design practice with close to 20 years of experience in residential, multifamily, commercial, hospitality, and retail design.
 The studio has developed and sustained a reputation for excellence in design and provides turn-key services including conceptual design, design development, construction documentation and administration, landscape design, and bespoke furnishings and branding.
 Our firm places a high value on conceptual approach, site specifics, client directives, and function as a fundamental evolution in the building process.
 Therefore, our work and clientele has been purposefully diverse.
-Our projects include ground up design of large-scale private residences in America and Europe, historic renovation, and conversion into luxury retail of significant Art Deco buildings, design in many of Miami's most modern residential towers, high-end townhomes and apartment renovations in New York and Paris fine art galleries, and commercial work in Manhattan.
+Our projects include ground up design of large-scale private residences globally from, historic renovation to office conversion to luxury retail in significant Art Deco buildings, including design in many of Miami's most modern residential towers, high-end townhomes and apartment renovations in New York and Paris fine art galleries, and commercial work in Manhattan.

 - OUR TEAM

 THIRLWALL design team is located in Miami Beach, FL. led by creative director James J. Wall.
 Who has over 20 years of experience in architecture and interior design, and has drawn his inspiration from an unusual childhood of sailing around the globe with his family.
 Growing up in over fifty different countries, honed his eye and stimulated his taste for a style ranging from neo-classical to ultra-minimalism.

 He is a graduate of the Rhode Island School of Design, received training in painting and sculpture from the Ecole de Beaux-Arts in Paris, and studied at the Royal Danish Academy of Architecture in Copenhagen.